zakcali/scopusaid/README.md

 # scopusaid

-fetches information about a researcher by elsevier author api, if Scopus Researcher Id is known:
+Displays information about a researcher by elsevier author api, if Scopus Researcher Id is known:

 https://api.elsevier.com/content/author